nathanhoward25/Latin-101/translation2.md

 Once upon a time Prometheus, the first son of Iapetus, fashioned men from clay.
 At the same time, Vulcan made a woman out of clay.
 Minerva gave the soul of this woman, and sent her all the gifts of the gods.❌ Because of this, the name "Pandora" was given to her.
 Pandora was given by Jupiter in marriage to Epimetheus.
 Their daughter was Pyrrha, the first mortal.

+**CORRECTION TO SENTENCE 3: Minerva gave a soul to this woman, and sent her all the gifts of the gods.**